CERINI Family History, Part I

 Frank Pomi died in 1908, at about the age of 42.
 He is buried at the Catholic Calvary Cemetery in Petaluma, Sonoma County, California.

-By 1910, Annonziatta was living with her children, brother Pietro, and a hired dairy laborer, her first cousin, Luca Santino Marci, in Analy Township in Sonoma County, likely along the Gravenstein Highway between Sebastopol and Cotati.
-Annonziatta and Luca were related through their mothers, sisters Orsola6 and Elisabetta Cerini.
+By 1910, Annonziatta was living with her children, brother Pietro, and a hired dairy laborer, her cousin, Luca Santino Marci, in Analy Township in Sonoma County, likely along the Gravenstein Highway between Sebastopol and Cotati.
+Annonziatta and Luca were first cousins through their mothers and Luca's elder brother Gerunzio Marci had married Annonziata's niece, Martina Malugani, a couple years before.

 Annonziatta and Luca wed prior to World War I and continued to reside in Sebastopol.[Cen 1920] He was about 19 years her junior.